node2own/doodle/peer-to-peer/vision/README.md

 ## The world-wide web

-The world-wide web was succesful because of the possibilities offered by four technologies:
+The world-wide web was succesful because of the possibilities offered by two clusters of technologies:

 * TCP/IP and DNS
-* URL
-* HTML
-* HTTP
+* URL, HTML, and HTTP

 ### TCP/IP and DNS